Public Storage (PSA)'s Winning Formula: Financial Metrics and Co

 Public Storage (PSA, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $307.8, Public Storage has witnessed a daily gain of 0%, marked against a three-month change of 17.74%.
+With shares currently priced at $305, Public Storage has witnessed a daily loss of 0.91%, marked against a three-month change of 17.01%.
 A thorough analysis, underlined by the GF Score, suggests that Public Storage is well-positioned for substantial growth in the near future.

 What Is the GF Score?